 Consider it similar to call forwarding or text forwarding, however instead of text-based communication, you’re forwarding a voice message.

 It makes sense to have a specialized communications platform that makes it simple for businesses to automatically do this without needing to spend time on this task.

 Yes, you can forward voicemails from your phone to another person.
 The audio files can be sent via text message or email.
-Using OpenPhone, you can even include the voicemail transcription when you forward a voice message to any Slack channel or email address.
+Using OpenPhone, you can even include the voicemail transcription when you automatically forward a voice message to any Slack channel or email address.

 Austin, TX-based storyteller with a background in support operations that’s helped businesses for 3+ years navigate virtual phone solutions.
 Passionate about sharing best practices for calling and texting.